General Information / What’s New for the 2025 Olympiad

 While only a few events are mandatory, you cannot specifically just come for a portion of the Olympiad unless you gain special dispensation from Olympiad staff due to school attendance requirements or some comparable family event / religious holiday / other suitable reason.
 Please note that while we will try and be flexible to the extent possible, we are not able to grant partial discounts, and we cannot guarantee partial stays until we have reviewed your situation and seen if it is feasible for a student to attend.
 If you are interested in a partial stay at the Olympiad, please email olympiad@iacompetitions.com and explain your situation.

 The Olympiad’s official language is English.
 If English is not your mother tongue, you can use an approved bilingual dictionary for all the non-buzzer-based events, though this is subject to a spot check at any point to ensure that it does not contain notes or disallowed information.
+That said, there are four official medal events which are History Bee events that take place in other languages (Chinese, French, Hindi, Spanish).

 For the 2025 International History Olympiad, we will offer five age divisions: Varsity, Junior Varsity, Middle School, Intermediate, and Elementary.